BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/reading_form_data.md

 ## Welcome!

+Madlibs on the server?
+If so we shouldn't use React...

 ## Creating the Front end

-with React

 It's going to need a form